Recently I have been reading one of those free kindle books called “The History of the United States” by a gentleman called Cecil Chesterton.

 In a world where everyone seems to be out for themselves this account seems to be a lesson in humility, ego and recognising someones abilities (even if their principal beliefs differ).

 And this really hit home for me.
 Could I do the same as Alexander Hamilton?
-Would I endorse someone who maybe talented, but views I disagreed with into a position of power?
+Would I endorse someone who, although maybe talented, had views I disagreed with that I would champion them into a position of power?

-Would today’s politicians make the same sacrifice and back someone in an opposing party because their leader is the wrong choice to lead?
+Would today’s politicians make the same sacrifice and back someone in an opposing party because their leader is the wrong choice to be in charge of the country they proclaim to love?

-This caused outrage and Burr was tried for treason as it was felt to be an abuse of the dualing privileged.
+This caused outrage and Burr was tried for treason as it was felt to be an abuse of the dueling privileged.
 He was acquitted – but Burr faded into obscurity.

 Want to Read “The History of the United States” for Free?
 Click here